psychemedia/storytelling-notes/tom_tit_tot.md

 Trin'uhul, ptihlisliuil in 1887.—

 A doctor iu a remote district had one dny nsi^embled a number of negro children for vaccination.
-In the coarse of hi^ operations he caine to a little girl, and the foUowing convenation ensued with the person bringing her:
+In the coarse of his operations he came to a little girl, and the following convenation ensued with the person bringing her:

-Jhetar, « Are yon the ehUd'a mother 7"
+Jhetar, "Are you the child's mother?"

-Woman: " Tcs, or— is SM derter.**
+Woman: " Yes, or— is SM derter."

 Z>.
-And what is yonr name
+And what is your name

 W. •« Is me name?"

-D. (rather impatiently): ** Yes, I risked you what is year name?"
+D. (rather impatiently): "Yes, I asked you what is year name?"
 W. (hesitatingly) " Dey does caal uae Sal."
 A «WeU,8alwbatr*'

 W, (aanringly, bat with a soqtieknu ride-gUmoe at a neighbour who Is